tapdata/tapdata-docs/docs/prerequisites/on-prem-databases/vastbase.md

 <Content />

-Vastbase is an enterprise-level relational database developed by Vastdata based on the open-source openGauss kernel.
+Vastbase is an enterprise-level relational database based on the open-source openGauss kernel.
 It adds numerous Oracle-compatible features and security enhancements to the original functionality, along with enterprise-level capabilities in specialized application areas such as GIS and stream computing.
 TapData supports using Vastbase as either a source or target database to build data pipelines.
 This document explains how to add a Vastbase data source in TapData.

 ## Supported Versions
 Vastbase G100 version 2.2